openflexo-team/website-template/README.md

 tagline: 'Dinosaurs are cool', // Write a brief component description.
 ```

-if you want to specify the current stable version un comment and update this part
+if you want to specify the current stable version uncomment and update this part

 Line 11
 ```